Law of Equity

-The increased availability of such funding – coupled with what appears to be a cultural shift by claimants in favouring it over traditional methods – can be said, among other factors (such as the increasing presence of US law firms with class action expertise) to have facilitated the proliferation of group actions brought in England and Wales in recent years.
+Indeed, the increased availability of such funding (and the growing presence of US law firms with class action expertise), coupled with what appears to be a cultural shift by claimants in favouring it over traditional methods of funding, can be said, among other factors, to have facilitated the proliferation of group actions brought in England and Wales in recent years.

 Furthermore, the CAT considered the ability of the proposed class representative to pay any adverse costs order made against it and ruled that Mr Merricks should be authorised as the class representative, providing that his litigation funders provided a suitable undertaking to Mastercard that they would discharge a liability for costs ordered against Mr Merricks.

 On 26 July 2023, the UKSC handed down its decision in the PACCAR Truck Appeal (R (on the application of PACCAR Inc and others) v Competition Appeal Tribunal and others), ruling that Litigation Funding Agreements, which allow the funder to receive a percentage of any damages award, constitute a damages-based agreement within the meaning of Section 58AA of the Courts and Legal Services Act 1990 (CSLA).
 Accordingly, funders will be required to comply with Section 58AA of the CSLA and the Damages-Based Agreement Regulations 2013.
 The judgment is expected to have significant implications for group litigation where, historically, there have been economic barriers to pursuing such actions.
 In particular, the impact will be felt by those pursuing collective proceedings brought in the CAT, as many of these actions are funded by third-party funders.